csanz/aicontext/README.md

 3. Create snapshots before major changes
 4. Use templates for recurring patterns
 5. Clear old context files regularly
+6. Use the latest-context.txt file for AI tools integration

 ## Examples